 The story however remains engaging and will keep you reading to the very end.
 It begins with 11-year old Rosanna Menici, just discovering her exceptional singing voice.
 Though living a very modest life with her family in Naples, Italy her older brother Luca manages to help Rosanna access singing lessons and she develops into a successful opera star.

-Most of the book, however, focuses not on her voice and career, but on her lifelong love for older, already-established opera star Roberto Rossini.
+Most of THE ITALIAN GIRL, however, focuses not on her voice and career, but on her lifelong love for older, already-established opera star Roberto Rossini.
 Theirs is an all-consuming passion, which turns out to have significant drawbacks, particularly for Rosanna.
 I don’t want to spoil the book, but I’m sure you can probably imagine what some of the plot twists will be.

 At the same time, in a secondary plot, Rosanna’s brother Luca is trying to figure out whether he has what it takes to become a priest, with all the sacrifices required.
 And Rosanna’s older sister Carlotta (the beauty of the family but a more minor character) lives with the consequences of one big mistake made when she was in her late teens.